 - The modules are taught in many different ways including lectures, seminars, practicals, workshops and web-based learning, and this is complemented with further reading and individual study by students. - Each module is accompanied by a site on our online student community, Moodle, with discussion facilities that will enable students to discuss and resolve issues related to their studies.
 In addition, the module tutor will use this facility to address any common academic issues, and to contact students where necessary.
-It is essential therefore that you have easy and regular access to the internet and reliable e-mail. - Each student is allocated a Personal Tutor with whom regular meetings are held throughout the programme. - The module "Academic and Communication Skills" helps you make the major shift to independent learning needed at university, therefore it is relatively different from schools and FE colleges.
+It is essential therefore that you have easy and regular access to the Internet and reliable e-mail. - Each student is allocated a Personal Tutor with whom regular meetings are held throughout the programme.
+Students will be allocated a tutor in their chosen subject areas to create the link with the tutors at an early stage and enhance their learning experience. - The module "Academic and Communication Skills" helps you make the major shift to independent learning needed at university, therefore it is relatively different to schools and FE colleges.